PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 <!--- Partners may maintain local backport branches for corrections to official releases used in their internal HW development flows. --->

-Once CORE-V is accepted upstream, code will be developed exclusively in upstream `llvm.org` repositories and the narrow mirrors will be removed.
+Once CORE-V is accepted upstream, common CORE-V specific code for LLVM will be developed and maintained in upstream `llvm.org` repositories.
+However, dedicated extensions may continue to be developed in member-specific repositories.

 ### Summary timeline